-Condition Exemption that applies You had dependent children who were not in an exemption category but who were also dependants of your spouse, and your spouse: had to pay the Medicare levy, or met at least one of the Category 1 circumstances and you have completed a family agreement (see Definitions on page 70) stating that your spouse will pay the half levy for your joint dependants.
-Full You had at least one dependant (for example, a spouse) who: Half was not in an exemption category, and did not have to pay the Medicare levy.
-You were single or separated and you: had a dependent child who was not in a Medicare levy exemption category, and were entitled to FTB Part A or the rental assistance component of FTB Part A for that child, and were in a shared-care arrangement.
-Then exemption from the Medicare levy is on the following basis: for the days that you had care of your dependent child Half for the days that you did not have care of your dependent child.
-Full You had a spouse who met at least one of the Category 1 circumstances and you had a dependent child who: Full or Half was not in an exemption category, andwas dependent on both of you.
-In this case, either you or your spouse can claim a full exemption and the other can claim a half exemption by completing a family agreement (see Definitions on page 70).
+Condition Exemption that applies You had dependent children who were not in an exemption category but who were also dependants of your spouse, and your spouse: had to pay the Medicare levy, or met at least one of the Category 1 circumstances and you have completed a family agreement (see Definitions on page 71) stating that your spouse will pay the half levy for your joint Full dependants.
+You had at least one dependant (for example, a spouse) who: was not in an exemption category, and did not have to pay the Medicare levy.
+Half You were single or separated and you: had a dependent child who was not in a Medicare levy exemption category, and were entitled to FTB Part A or the rental assistance component of FTB Part A for that child, and were in a shared-care arrangement.
+Then exemption from the Medicare levy is on the following basis: for the days that you had care of your Half dependent child for the days that you did not have care of your dependent child.
+Full You had a spouse who met at least one of the Category 1 circumstances and you had a dependent child who: was not in an exemption category, and was dependent on both of you.
+In this case, either you or your spouse can claim a full exemption and the other can claim a half exemption by completing a family agreement (see Definitions on page 71).
+Full or Half